Brunch & Batter

 • In a medium bowl, whisk the all-purpose flour, almond flour, baking powder, salt, and cinnamon.

-½ cup all-purpose flour, ½ cup almond flour, 1 teaspoon baking powder, ¼ teaspoon ground cinnamon, ⅛ teaspoon kosher salt
+½ cup all-purpose flour, ½ cup almond flour, 1 teaspoon baking powder, ¼ teaspoon ground cinnamon, ⅛ teaspoon Kosher or fine sea salt

 • Add the wet ingredients to the dry ingredients and mix just until no flour is visible.